Slinky: Subsequent developments

-In 1960 Richard James left the company after his wife filed for divorce and he became an evangelical missionary in Bolivia with Wycliffe Bible Translators.
-Betty James managed the company, juggled creditors, and in 1964 moved the company to Hollidaysburg, Pennsylvania.
-Richard James died in 1974.
-The company and its product line expanded under Betty James's leadership.
-In 1995, she explained the toy's success to the Associated Press by saying, "It's the simplicity of it."
+In 1960, after his wife filed for divorce, Richard James left the company and he became an evangelical missionary in Bolivia with Wycliffe Bible Translators.
+Betty James moved the company to Hollidaysburg, Pennsylvania in 1964 and the company grew under her direction.
+She attributed the toy's success to its "simplicity".
+The company was sold to Poof Products, Inc. in 1998.
+Slinky continued production in Hollidaysburg.